 What is Iftar & Suhoor?

 Iftar is literally the breaking of the fast, the meal taken immediately after sunset.
-This is a time for families to come together and eat a meal, usually an immediate snack of water and dates is taken before prayers, followed by a large meal.
+This is a time for families to come together and eat a meal.
+Usually, an immediate snack of water and dates is taken before prayers, followed by a large meal.
 Many of the hotels in the UAE now put together quite extravagant Iftar buffets and open Ramadan dining tents.
-You may be invited to join these celebrations with friends and neighbors and it is polite to accept, you can, of course, attend one of these on your own to join in the experience.
+You may be invited to join these celebrations with friends and neighbours and it is polite to accept, you can, of course, attend one of these on your own to join in the experience.

-Suhoor is the meal taken immediately before sunrise and fasting commences, again many hotels also provide suhoor.
+Suhoor is the meal taken immediately before sunrise and fasting commences for a new day, again many hotels also provide suhoor.

 Other things to be mindful of during Ramadan

-Ramadan is not only about food, for Muslims, it is about abstention – including tobacco, sex, music – and tolerance.
+Ramadan is not only about food, for Muslims, but it is also about abstention – including tobacco, sex, music – and tolerance.

 In that hour or so before sunset and Iftar, the patience of many is strongly tested and you may experience some erratic driving.
 Best to steer clear of the roads, and if going for your evening meal, be mindful of letting others who might need it more go before you (I did notice last year food courts started opening pre-Iftar).